alanng10/class-lang/Docue/Article/Single/a.md

 Using any comp on any ref that refers to any that does not exist is a programming error.

 Single Field and Maide can be glob comp.
-Comp that has "glob" index word after Count index word is glob comp.

 Single Class has Struct comp.